tomgeorge/tomgeorge.github.io/_posts/2015-09-17-testing_web_pages_with_clj_webdriver.md

 [clj-webdriver "0.6.1"]
 ```

-Personally, I had to downgrade firefox from 36 to 35 to get it to play nice with the version of `selenium-server.jar` that `clj-webdriver requires`.
+Personally, I had to downgrade firefox from 36 to 35 to get it to play nice with the version of `selenium-server.jar` that `clj-webdriver` requires.
 I also had to clone clj-webdriver master and do a `lein install` because I encountered something similar to [this issue](https://github.com/semperos/clj-webdriver/issues/137) on my first couple of tries.